LimelightVision/LimelightDocs/docs/software_change_log.rst

 	* Raw contours are now disabled by default.
 This will further reduce Limelight's overall bandwidth.
 	* There are now ~180 fewer networktables entries submitted per second by default.
-	* See the new "Raw Contours" pipeline option in the "Contours" tab to re-enable raw contours.
+	* See the new "Raw Contours" pipeline option in the "Output" tab to re-enable raw contours.

 * Active Pipeline Index